 Sabine Pipe Line is a bidirectional mainline pipeline that stretches from Port Arthur, Texas to the Henry Hub near Erath, Louisiana.
 As an interstate pipeline that is certified as an open-access gas transporter, it is directly connected to four industrial consumers and one producer.
 Through its transportation program, Sabine provides transportation services for both the Henry Hub and Sabine’s mainline.
 This allows a shipper to transfer gas from one pipeline to another.
 In addition, the hub offers a variety of hub services such as balancing to cover short-term natural gas needs and title transfer, which involves the progression of natural gas ownership from party to party.

 The region also has an extensive offshore gas pipelines, which move natural gas from Deepwater areas to onshore gathering and processing plants.
-Actually, the region is currently experiencing significant developments in midstream business and pipeline infrastructure to displace the excess shale gas to new markets.
+The region is actually currently experiencing significant developments in midstream business and pipeline infrastructure to displace the excess shale gas to new markets.
 The map below illustrates offshore pipelines in the Gulf of Mexico.

 Henry Hub also has a direct connection to storage facilities, including Jefferson Island, Acadian, and Sorrento.

 These facilities are salt-dome caverns characterized by high-deliverability and high cycling rate, which allow for several withdrawal and injection cycles each year.
 Additionally, Henry Hub has access to other storage facilities in the region through interconnected pipelines.
 The region already has significant storage sites while many others are in the process of development.
 These facilities represent a fundamental conduit that offers flexibility in withdrawals and injections based on demand and supply dynamics to meet the needs of the Southwest region or other regions.
-Chart five exhibits the underground storage volume collated by the EIA for Texas and Louisiana where there are more salt-dome facilities than any other part of US.
-During the injection season of 2020 (April-October), total stock levels reached 4,604,435 MMcf and 5,225,206 MMcf in Louisiana and Texas respectively.
-These levels represent 9% for Louisiana and 10% for Texas of US total storage volume during both seasons.
+Chart 5 exhibits the underground storage volume collated by the EIA for Texas and Louisiana where there are more salt-dome facilities than any other part of U.S. During the injection season of 2022 (April-October), total stock levels reached 3,178,868 MMcf and 3,811,405 MMcf in Louisiana and Texas respectively.

 The significant changes in underlying fundamentals have created excess supply and led to a commercial incentive to liquefy natural gas.
 This can then be transported in special cooled vessels to new baseload demand destinations across the globe to capture any arbitrage opportunity.

-Most US LNG export projects are situated in the Gulf of Mexico, except Cove Point which is in the northeast.
-As the first mover in the US, Cheniere’s Sabine Pass (SPL) terminal in Cameron Parish in Louisiana started exporting LNG in February 2016.
+Most U.S. LNG export projects are situated in the Gulf of Mexico, except Cove Point, which is in the northeast.
+As the first mover in the U.S., Cheniere’s Sabine Pass (SPL) terminal in Cameron Parish in Louisiana started exporting LNG in February 2016.
 The Sabine Pass LNG terminal includes liquefaction facilities which are adjacent to the existing regasification facilities.
 SPL receives natural gas at multiple interconnections, including Creole Trail pipeline, which is owned by Cheniere Partners and spans over 94 miles.
 The terminal also interconnects with interstate pipelines including the Natural Gas Pipeline Company of America (NGPL), Transcontinental Gas Pipeline Corporation (Transco), Tennessee Gas Pipeline Company, Florida Gas Transmission Company, Bridgeline Holdings, L.P., Texas Eastern Gas Transmission (TETCO), and Trunkline Gas Company (Trunkline).
-SPL is one of the largest pipeline capacity holders in the US.
-As of December 31, 2019, SPL had contracted approximately 4,000 TBtu of natural gas feedstock through long-term and short-term natural gas supply contracts.
+SPL is one of the largest pipeline capacity holders in the U.S.